 Students and parents with curriculum related concerns and questions are encouraged to approach the teacher involved.
 For further assistance, The Head of Learning Area, Deputy Heads of Secondary - Curriculum and Teaching & Learning and Head of Secondary are all keen to assist.
-For questions relating to VET or careers, students are advised to see the Career Advisor.
+For questions relating to VET or careers, students are advised to see the Director of Pathways.